-220 Volt Receptacle: 220 In-Use
+220 Volt Receptacle: 220 not in use

-The 220 volt receptacle for the dryer is in use and power supply was verified at the outlet.
-I recommend you should evaluate this outlet style to be sure the dryer you plan on using here is compatible with it.
+The 220 volt receptacle for the dryer is not in use.
+Power supply was not tested at the outlet.
+I recommend you should evaluate this outlet to be sure the dryer you plan on using here is compatible with it.